10 Best Brachialis Exercises To Build Bigger and Stronger Arms

 The reverse preacher curl is a variation of the standard preacher curl targeting your brachialis muscle, which lies deeper than your biceps brachii in the upper arm.

-The reverse bicep preacher curl may be performed by a barbell, dumbbells, or EZ-curl bar.
-But Dumbbell Reverse curl better provides stability and the full range of motion.
+The reverse bicep preacher curl may be performed by a barbell, dumbbell, or EZ-curl bar.
+However, the Dumbbell Reverse curl provides better stability and a full range of motion.

 How To Do